 Step 4: Spread the broccoli out on a cookie sheet and place in the freezer.
 Freeze for 1-2 hours.

-Step 5: Remove from freezer, store and place back in the freezer.
-Personally, I just put the broccoli in a ziploc freezer bag with as much air removed as possible.
-However, if you have a food saver – http://amzn.to/1f556k1 , that would work beautifully.
+Step 5: Remove from the freezer, store and place back in the freezer.
+Personally, we just put the broccoli in a Ziploc freezer bag with as much air removed as possible.
+However, if you have a food saver Foodsaver FSFSSL2244-000 V2244 Machine for Food Preservation with Bags and Rolls Starter Kit, that would work beautifully.

 See?
 I told you!
 Preserving fresh broccoli really is easy!